MatsWallden/MY_MUSIC_THEORY/Introduction_to_major_and_minor_scales.md

-# Introduction to major and minor scales
+# Introduction to keys, tones and major and minor scales, and chords
 notes from 2022 JUN 02 <br/>
 introduction by Erik Svensson at ungdomens hus<br/>